Switzerland KOF Leading Indicator Pre-Release: May 28, 2026 09:00 CET - Prior 100.9 Index banner image

 What KOF Leading Indicator Measures

-The KOF Leading Indicator is a composite index designed to forecast the trajectory of the Swiss economy approximately six months into the future.
-Compiled and published monthly by the KOF Economic Institute at ETH Zurich, it aggregates a diverse set of economic variables from various sectors including manufacturing, construction, banking, and consumption, as well as sentiment surveys.
-The indicator's methodology is rigorously designed to capture early signals of shifts in economic momentum, making it an indispensable tool for economic forecasting.
+The KOF Leading Indicator is a composite index designed to forecast the direction of the Swiss economy approximately six to nine months into the future.
+Compiled and published monthly by the KOF Swiss Economic Institute at ETH Zurich, it is constructed from a diverse range of economic variables, including those related to manufacturing, construction, consumption, banking, and foreign demand.
+Its comprehensive methodology aims to capture early turning points in the Swiss business cycle, making it a powerful tool for economic prediction.

 Recent Trend Analysis